sailoog/openplotter-documentation/en/power_supply.md

 If you need to connect USB devices that will take the power requirements above 1.2 Amp, then you must connect them to an externally-powered USB Hub.

 It would be a good idea to get an USB car charger adapter (12v to 5V) with two outputs in case you need to power an USB Hub too.
-We recommend a power supply capable of providing a minimum of 3 amps.
+We recommend a power supply capable of providing a minimum of 3A.